Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Oxides.
 Volatile hydrogen compounds.

-Target: developing students' knowledge about the most important classes of binary compounds - oxides and volatile hydrogen compounds.
+Target: the formation of students' knowledge about the most important classes of binary compounds - oxides and volatile hydrogen compounds.

 Questions:

-– How to determine how many electrons elements will give or accept?
+– How to determine how many electrons will give or receive elements?

 – What oxidation state will single atoms or molecules have?